 Shocking Cases of Feral Children Exposing the Dark Side of Human Society

 Do you ever wonder, where did the inspiration for Mowgli or Tarzan come from?
 Everyone is familiar with their stories – a human child taken care of by animals in the wild.
-Sure, these are fictional stories to give excellent examples of harmony between man and wild animals, to inspire mankind to be loving and kind toward the animals.
+Sure, these are fictional takes on cases of feral children to provide excellent examples of harmony between man and wild animals, to inspire mankind to be loving and kind toward the animals.

 However, there are real cases of feral children, recorded from all across the world, where human children were raised by wild animals or birds.